-Figure 6.17: SOME/IP-SD IPv4 Multicast Option
+Figure 6.18: SOME/IP-SD IPv4 Multicast Option

-[TR_SOMEIP_00329] \[The server shall reference the IPv4 Multicast Option stating the IPv4 Multicast Address and Port Number he will send multicast events and notification events to. \[\]
+$[TR_SOMEIP_00329]\[$ The server shall reference the IPv4 Multicast Option, which encodes the IPv4 Multicast Address and Port Number the server will send multicast events and notification events to.]

-6.7.3.4.5 IPv6 Multicast Option
+6.7.3.4.6 IPv6 Multicast Option

 [TR_SOMEIP_00330] [The IPv6 Multicast Option is used by the server to announce the IPv6 multicast address, the layer 4 protocol, and the port number the multicast events and multicast notifications events are sent to.
-For the transport layer protocol (ISO/OSI layer 4) currently only UDP is supported.
+For the transport layer protocol (ISO/OSI layer 4) currently only UDP is supported.]